Coronavirus - service updates

 Requests for replacement passes can still be made over the phone and online and we are trying to arrange for these to be sent to your home address directly.

 With lots of schools closed, many children not travelling and bus services being suspended, we have decided to temporarily suspend applications for passes.

 Free home to school transport (including SEN transport)

-National guidance about public transport remains that use of public transport should be avoided where possible.
+The national guidance about public transport remains that you should avoid it where possible.

-Whilst guidance remains to avoid public transport where possible and the picture in respect of schools remains unclear, at the moment dedicated school services will not operate.
-Where we become aware that there is a need for transport which cannot be made using other modes or the Monday to Friday buses running, we will work between schools and operators to re-instate school bus services.
+As the current guidance is to avoid public transport where possible and as schools are not open for the majority of students, dedicated school services will not operate.
+If we become aware that there is a need which cannot met by other modes of transport or the Monday to Friday bus service, we will work with schools and operators to reinstate school bus services.

 Buses to hospitals

 To help key workers get to and from Kent hospitals, we have arranged for some of our funded bus services to continue on Sundays.

 The following services will all operate over the long weekend to maintain links for the areas concerned:

 - 666 (Faversham to Ashford)